 Statement of U.S. PIRG Consumer Program Director Ed Mierzwinski

-U.S. PIRG serves as the federation of state Public Interest Research Groups.
-State PIRGs are non-profit, non-partisan public interest advocacy organizations that take on powerful interests on behalf of their members.
+U.S. PIRG serves as the Federation of State Public Interest Research Groups.
+PIRGs are non-profit, non-partisan public interest advocacy groups that take on powerful interests on behalf of their members.
+On the web at http://www.uspirg.org.
+U.S. PIRG is a founding member of Americans for Financial Reform.

 Ed oversees U.S. PIRG’s federal consumer program, helping to lead national efforts to improve consumer credit reporting laws, identity theft protections, product safety regulations and more.
 Ed is co-founder and continuing leader of the coalition, Americans For Financial Reform, which fought for the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, including as its centerpiece the Consumer Financial Protection Bureau.
 He was awarded the Consumer Federation of America's Esther Peterson Consumer Service Award in 2006, Privacy International's Brandeis Award in 2003, and numerous annual "Top Lobbyist" awards from The Hill and other outlets.
 Ed lives in Virginia, and on weekends he enjoys biking with friends on the many local bicycle trails.